mrjjwright/NoSQLite/README.md

 where db is an instance of NoSQLite obtained via the `connect` method.
 This only works with NoSQLite running in node and will cause node to start a simple node based http server to service requests.
 The port and host are optional.
 The port defaults to 5000 and host defaults to "127.0.0.1".

-Here is how to use the web API.

-The API only reads query params and the HTTP post body so you can map it to any url you want to.

 Global Query Params
 -----------------------

+The API only reads query params and the HTTP post body so you can map it to any url you want to.
+But you should pass these URL params:

 * __table__ - The table name in SQLite.
 The NoSQLite API is oriented around one table per object, so you will always be dealing with one table.